DiveHatteras

 • All divers must have a valid certification from a nationally recognized certification agency.

-• We strongly recommend insurance with an organization such as DAN.
+• We strongly recommend dive insurance with an organization such as DAN.

 Deposits.
 DiveHatteras requires a 50% deposit at the time you book the charter.
-The balance is due 30 days before your charter date, unless agreed to prior between you and us.
+The balance is due 30 days before your charter date, unless other arrangements are agreed to between you and us.
 If we do not receive the balance, DiveHatteras reserve the right to re-book your trip and you will forfeit your entire deposit.
 Please contact us to discuss the costs of your planned charter trip.

 Trip Costs.
 The charter cost is for the boat transportation only and does not include personal dive equipment, air or nitrox fills, nor any other equipment needs of individual divers – see equipment rentals section for these details.
-The charter cost for 2008 is based upon diesel fuel cost that does not exceed $3.50 per gallon.
-If the cost of diesel fuel exceeds that amount, a fuel surcharge equal to the cost increase over $3.50 will be charged as well, based strictly on the distance traveled.
-Wreck site destinations outside the “normal” range, ie: U701, Tamaulipus, will be charged an additional fuel surcharge for the cost of travel to these more distant sites.
+The charter cost is based upon diesel fuel cost that does not exceed $3.50 per gallon.
+If the cost of diesel fuel exceeds that amount, a fuel surcharge equal to the cost increase over $3.50 may be charged as well, based strictly on the distance traveled.
+Wreck site destinations outside the “normal” range, ie: U701, Manuela, Tamaulipus, will be charged an additional fuel surcharge for the cost of travel to these more distant sites and this cost is based upon the cost of the fuel to operate beyond our normal range and back.

 Cancellation.
 If you cancel the charter 60 days prior to the charter date, your deposit will be refunded; if you cancel 59 days or less prior to the charter date, no refund is granted.
 If we are able to rebook the date we may return your deposit, but are under no obligation to do so.
 On rare occasions, we must cancel trips.
 If this occurs, our responsibility is limited to a refund of any deposits you've already paid.
 DiveHatteras is not responsible for hotel fees or other fee penalties that you may incur as a result of any trip cancellations.
 If we cancel the trip, we will notify you (the point of contact for your group); it is your responsibility to notify the other divers.

 Charter Capacity.
-Passenger Constraints: The Akyla is an un-inspected passenger vessel (UPV) meaning we cannot carry more than 6 passengers.
-This is a federal regulation and we will not violate this passenger limitation.
-Weight Constraints: The Akyla does not have unlimited weight capacity.
-We do not carry more than 18 passenger tanks total.
+Passenger Constraints: The Dive Boat is a small passenger vessel (SPV) meaning we have a specific number of paying passengers (6) that we are authorized to carry.
+These are federal regulations and we will not violate our passenger limitations.
+Weight Constraints: The boat, though a large vessel, does not have unlimited weight capacity.
+We do not carry more than 24 passenger tanks total.
 It is not necessary to carry excess dive gear or equipment that you are not likely to use during the planned dives.

 Dive Sites.
-The captain will review wind and sea conditions and discuss dive site possibilities with the passengers.
-We will make every attempt to dive specific sites when passengers state a preference.
+The captain will review wind and sea conditions and discuss dive site possibilities with the group leader and/or passengers.
+We will make every attempt to dive specific sites when the group leader and/or passengers state a preference.
 We reserve the right to change course and dive a different site if sea conditions do not appear to be conducive to safe diving at the original site.
+Dive sites beyond the normal range (U-701, Manuela, Tamalipus, etc) will incur an additional fuel surcharge calculated upon the actual cost of the fuel required to travel to and from the site beyond the normal range limits.

 Equipment Rentals.
-DiveHatteras can provide a limited amount of dive gear for rental use, to include SCUBA cylinders (100s and 80s).
-Extra weights/belts for emergency use are available on board.
+DiveHatteras can provide dive gear for rental use, to include SCUBA cylinders (100s and 80s, standard valve and DIN).
+Extra weights/belts are available on board.
 Discuss any rental needs with DiveHatteras prior to the trip date for assistance in this area if needed.
-If DiveHatteras cannot assist you, arrangements can be made with a local dive shop to provide any equipment needed by your group.

-Air Fills.
+Air/Nitrox Fills.
 Air fills that exceed grade E standards are available right at the boat while dockside in the marina; there is no compressor on board the boat.
-Divers need to bring full tanks for the first day of diving, as there will not be sufficient time in the morning to fill tanks prior to departure.
-We do not provide air fills for divers not diving on a charter with us.
+Divers need to bring full tanks for the first day of diving, as there will not be sufficient time in the morning to fill or “top off” tanks prior to departure.
+Nitrox is available from banked 40%.
+We will not do O2 partial pressure blending.
+We generally do not provide air fills for divers not diving on a charter with us and we do not provide “cave fills” or fill out of date tanks.

 Diving the U-701.
-Trips to the U-701 are possible; however, the U-701 is outside our normal range and there’s no guarantee that once we get there, conditions will allow diving the site.
-If it’s not possible to dive the U-701, we cannot guarantee that any of the other wrecks in the area will be diveable as a fallback.
-The U-701 will cost extra due to the distance to the wreck site and there is no guaranteed diving.
-In addition, absolutely no U-701 artifacts are permitted on Akyla.
+Trips to the U-701 are possible; however, the U-701 is outside our normal range and there is no guarantee that once we get there, conditions will allow diving the site.
+If it is not possible to dive the U-701, we cannot guarantee that any of the other wrecks in the area will be dive-able as a fallback.
+Travel to the U-701 will cost extra due to the distance to the wreck site and there is no guaranteed diving.
+In addition, absolutely no U-701 artifacts are permitted on DiveHatteras vessels.

 Spear Fishing.
-Spear fishing is allowed form the Akyla, but divers are required to follow all common safety procedures and not enter or exit the water with loaded guns.
+Spear fishing is allowed from our boat, but divers are required to follow all common safety procedures and not enter or exit the water with loaded guns.
 Spear fishing may attract the attention of sharks; either at depth or on the surface.
 Although we will attempt whatever is practical given the conditions/danger, we will not place ourselves or anyone else on the charter in danger trying to affect a rescue.
-It is every diver’s obligation to assess conditions that could lead to shark attacks and behave responsibly.
+It is every diver’s obligation to assess conditions that could lead to shark attacks, behave responsibly, and be prepared to abandon the catch to the sharks to avoid being bitten.
+This statement is not made lightly and should be taken as a serious possibility.

 Dave and Ann Sommers